SemDiff4BinaryDetection/SemDiff4BinaryDetection/README.md

 ### Experiment Results
 Due to the paper page limitation, we show the complete experiment results here.
+Our dataset for experiment include openssl-3.3.0, libtomcrypt-1.18.2, coreutils-8.32, ImageMagick-7.1.010, libgmp-6.2.1, curl-7.80, sqlite3-
+3.37.0, zlib-1.2.11 and Puttygen-0.7.

 #### Experiment 1: Correctness of Key Expressions
 ![plot](/figs/correctness.jpg)

-To justify the correctness of the translated key expressions, we randomly selected 200 functions from the projects described in Section 5 and manually analyzed them.
+To justify the correctness of the translated key expressions, we randomly selected 200 functions from the dataset and manually analyzed them.
 For each function, we read each assembly instruction line and check the correctness of their symbolic expressions in order to check the correctness of the key expressions.
 The result shows that 85% of the key expressions are correct.

-The incorrectness were due to two aspects: 1) the lack of support of some x64 mnemonics’ variants.
+Result Analysis: The incorrectness were due to two aspects: 1) the lack of support of some x64 mnemonics’ variants.
 For example, mov and movzx both move the value into a register or a memory address where the former mnemonic directly moves the value while the